Combat and Operational Stress Reactions

 • Grief, rage

-• Ethical dilemmas and limitations
+• Ethical dilemmas & limitations

 • Moral injuries

-• Excessive self-blame and guilt
+• Excessive self-blame & guilt

 • Internal conflicts

-• Home front worries, concerns and disappointments
+• Home front worries or concerns

 • Personal injury